uhalid/AkamaiSensorDataUtility/README.md

 # AkamaiSensorDataUtility

 Just a fun project where i tried to reverse engineer Akamai.
-With the start of the university I had to stop the project.
+However, due to the commencement of my university studies, I was compelled to halt the project.
+Some noteworthy files involved in the project include:

-Notable Files:
-- akamai1.js the code that the browser executes
-- akamai1_rewritten.js the same code deobfuscated
-- akamaiSensorDataUtility.py the main program, takes in input the string that the browser send to akamai to check if the site is used by a bot or a human. the program attempts to reverse engineer that string.
-The string is composed of multiple informations each seperated by a string like "-1,2,-94,-103,".
-The program splits the string in it's individual information and decodes it.
+akamai1.js: This is the original code executed by the browser. akamai1_rewritten.js: This file contains the deobfuscated version of the original code. akamaiSensorDataUtility.py: Serving as the main program, it accepts as input the string that the browser sends to Akamai to distinguish between bot and human interactions with the site.
+The program tries to reverse engineer this string.
+The string consists of multiple pieces of information, each partitioned by a sequence like "-1,2,-94,-103,".
+The program segments the string into its discrete components and deciphers them